nazwhale/who-is-naz-2/src/blog-posts/how-to-work-with-me.md

 - Few things are irreversible
 - Unblocking others is one of the most high-leverage things you can do
     - If you’re blocked, flag it — I’ll prioritise getting you moving again.
+    - I see a key part of my skillset as jumping in with engineers/designers to remove bottlenecks

 ### Product-thinking style